-- If the Institution proposes to use a contract procured by a UT System-accredited GPO other than the UT System Supply Chain Alliance or Premier, and the GPO has made a multiple award, the University must obtain a minimum of three valid proposals (or two, if there are only two vendors in the category) from contracted vendors in order to identify "best value." - If the Institution proposes to use a contract procured by Premier, the Institution will obtain a minimum of three valid proposals (or two, if there are only two vendors in the category) from contracted vendors, in order to identify "best value," but only if the spend is anticipated to exceed the applicable spend threshold shown below. - ➤ \$1.0 million for UTPB, UTRGV, UTT and UTHSCT; - > \$2.0 million for UTA, UTD, UTEP, UTSA; and - ▶ \$3.0 million for UTAUS, UTHSCH, UTHSCSA, UTMB, UTSWMC, and UT System. - ▶ \$5.0 million for UTMDACC - If the Institution proposes to use a contract procured by the UT System Supply Chain Alliance, the Institution does not need to obtain and compare proposals from multiple contracted vendors, in order to identify "best value" because in most cases the UT System Supply Chain Alliance makes a contract award to only a single vendor for particular goods/services.
+- If the Institution proposes to use a contract procured by a UT System-accredited GPO other than the UT System Supply Chain Alliance or Vizient, Inc., and the GPO has made a multiple award, the University must obtain a minimum of three valid proposals (or two, if there are only two vendors in the category) from contracted vendors when procuring primarily services containing a Scope of Work (SOW) (e.g. consulting services) in order to identify "best value."
+This requirement does not apply if the University is procuring primarily goods (e.g., software license and associated maintenance). - If the Institution proposes to use a contract procured by Vizient, Inc., the Institution will obtain a minimum of three valid proposals (or two, if there are only two vendors in the category) from contracted vendors, in order to identify "best value," but only if the spend is anticipated to exceed the applicable spend threshold found in Regents' Rule 10501. - If the Institution proposes to use a contract procured by the UT System Supply Chain Alliance, the Institution does not need to obtain and compare proposals from multiple contracted vendors, in order to identify "best value" because in most cases the UT System Supply Chain Alliance makes a contract award to only a single vendor for particular goods/services.
 If the Alliance does make a dual contract award, any requirement to compare bids from both vendors will be specified in the Alliance's contract launch brief.